 We now ascertain how the use of different browsers and operating systems, as well as the execution of intrusive actions affects the recovery of communication records.
-As shown in Table 1, we were able to retrieve communication logs with all tested browsers.
-However, we note that, for experiment IL1, we collected a smaller amount of messages when using Firefox or Edge rather than when using Chrome or Opera.
+As shown in Table 1, we retrieved communication logs with all tested browsers.
+However, we note that for experiment IL1 we collected a smaller amount of messages when using Firefox, Edge, or Safari rather than when using Chrome or Opera.
 A possible explanation for this fact is that both Chrome and Opera are based on Chromium's codebase and may share implementation details which favour the preservation of a tab's resources in memory.

 Browsers may implement different mechanisms for refreshing the contents of volatile memory, evicting the resources of background tabs and favouring those of the foreground tab.
 To check whether this fact affects the recovery of communication records, we conducted experiment IL2.
-Our results show that Chrome and Opera still retain communication records in memory while Firefox and Edge have eliminated all remnants of communication records belonging to the tab where the web-application test run has occurred.
+Our results show that Chrome, Opera and Safari still retain communication records in memory while Firefox and Edge have eliminated all remnants of communication records belonging to the tab where our test ocurred.
 These results are congruent with experiment IL1, where Firefox and Edge were also less amenable to retain artifacts in memory.

-Since modern browsers spawn a process for managing each tab, our intuition was that by closing a tab or by killing the browser, the opportunity to gather communication records would cease to exist.
-As it stands, for experiment IL4, we were not able to retrieve any communication record when testing over Windows 10.
-Upon closing a tab or killing the browser process, the operating system swiftly reclaimed the process memory back, thwarting our high-level data inspection.
-Interestingly, when conducting the same experiments over Ubuntu 16.04, we were able to retrieve communication records from memory after executing such intrusive actions.
+Since modern browsers spawn a new process for managing each different tab, our initial intuition was that by closing a tab or by killing the browser, the opportunity to gather communication records would cease to exist.
+As it stands, for experiment IL4, we were not able to retrieve any communication record when performing this experiment over Windows 10.
+Upon closing a tab or killing the browser process, the operating system swiftly reclaimed the process memory back, thwarting high-level data inspection.
+Interestingly, when conducting the same experiments over Ubuntu 16.04 and macOS Sierra, we were able to retrieve communication records from memory after executing such intrusive actions.

 Opposed to our initial expectations, navigating to different webpages in a given tab has triggered the most changes on volatile memory contents.
-Albeit we were able to recover a small number of high-level records in Ubuntu 16.04, no records were recovered when conducting experiment IL3 in Windows 10.
+Albeit we were able to recover a small number of high-level records in Ubuntu 16.04 and macOS Sierra, no records were recovered when conducting experiment IL3 in Windows 10.
 In fact, the sequence of actions performed in experiment IL3 fosters the replacement of older resources kept in memory in favour of more recent data.
 Thus, possibly useful evidence is discarded more promptly.
-Taking into account the outcomes of experiments IL3 and IL4, Linux Ubuntu's memory management thus seems more favourable to conduct memory analysis in the context of our work rather than Windows 10.
+Taking into account the outcomes of experiments IL3 and IL4, Linux Ubuntu's and macOS Sierra memory management thus seems more favourable to conduct memory analysis in the context of our work rather than Windows 10.

 Additionally, we experimentally verified that the use of private browsing in all tested browsers does not affect the collection of targeted high-level data.
-No visible changes have been observed either in the structure or the overall amount of communication records recovered in each test.
-Hence, our findings suggest that some privacy preserving properties of private browsing can be nullified through memory forensics.
+No visible changes have been observed either in the structure or the amount of communication records recovered in each test.
+Hence, our findings suggest that some of the privacy preserving properties of private browsing can be nullified through memory forensics.